Early Estimation of Language to Latent Alignment in Diffusion Models: Deeper analysis on Best-of-N Results

 These results, despite the increased prompt complexity, validate our initial findings: our method remains superior in assessing alignment and selecting the optimal image within the latent space, successfully overcoming challenges from noisy intermediate representations.
-However, it is important to note that our results also show that known limitations of CLIP, particularly its difficulty with negation, transfer directly to the noisy latent space results too.
+However, it is important to note that our results also show that known limitations of CLIP, particularly its difficulty with negation, transfer directly to noisy latent space results.
+In contrast to the results for basic prompts, where CLIP consistently outperformed LatentCLIP mid-generation, the performance between the two baselines is more evenly matched when handling advanced prompts.